-On June 4, in the opening session of the 2022 Annual Meeting of the U.S. Conference of Mayors in Reno, Laysha Ward, Executive Vice President & Chief External Engagement Officer for the Target Corporation, announced the winners of the second round of grants awarded through the Police Reform and Racial Justice Grant Program, a joint effort of the Conference of Mayors and Target aimed at identifying, supporting, and promoting police policies and initiatives in cities shown to be most effective in advancing the goal of justice for all residents.
+On June 4, in the opening session of the 2022 Annual Meeting of the U.S. Conference of Mayors in Reno, Laysha Ward, Executive Vice President & Chief External Engagement Officer for the Target Corporation, announced the winners of the second round of grants awarded through the Police Reform and Equitable Justice Grant Program, a joint effort of the Conference of Mayors and Target aimed at identifying, supporting, and promoting police policies and initiatives in cities shown to be most effective in advancing the goal of justice for all residents.
 In this second funding round, 32 cities submitted applications for grants; a panel of judges composed of former mayors, top police executives and a social justice expert selected a single grant winner in each of the program’s three city population categories: large (population over 300,000), mid-size (population in the 100,000 – 300,000 range), and small (population under 100,000).

 2022 Grant Award Winners